TurowskiLab/turowskilab.github.io/_pages/openings.md

 ----

-We are looking for new group members with passion, talent, and grit!
+We are looking for individuals with passion, talent, and grit!

-You will have the chance to work on novel aspects of RNA biology, applying cutting-edge methods, exploring new concepts, and making discoveries.
+Our group offers the opportunity to work on novel aspects of RNA biology, applying cutting-edge methods, exploring new concepts, and making meaningful discoveries.

 ----